jasonsbeer/Amiga-2000-EATX/README.md

 PCB submitted for fabrication.

 This project is in the proof of concept stage.
 It may not work in its current state.
+There may be errors in the BOM or other parts of this text.
 Once the prototype boards are received and assembled, I will be able to correct any discovered issues and update the appropriate drawings.
+Once things are proven to be working, I will release the Gerber files.
+In the meantime, you are welcome to review the KiCAD files and follow this project.

 ## Project Goals
 1. Enter Amiga 2000 Rev 6.4 schematics into KiCad, including all known A2000 Rev 6.x PCB updates.